N1Xsite/7969_N1Xsite_website_archive_yaml/index.md

 #### But
 You just got into: where?
 NEVER guess who or who'all, or what N1X could be ;) They're watching.
-They're logging.
+They're logging They're hemi-excruciating.
-Oh did I mention 'they'?
+Did I mention 'they'?